Changing Passport Details

 Enter all the required information so that we could reserve your seats on the selected flight:

-After entering all the information, click “Continue” and on the flight purchase page verify your flight details once again and read the selected flight statistics and your baggage allowance.
+After entering the information, click "Continue" and verify your flight details once again on the checkout page and read the selected flight statistics and your baggage allowance.

 Select a payment option.
 We recommend that you pay by Visa or MasterCard – it is fast and secure.